A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Update the Administrative Shortcodes plugin to the latest patched version when available
+• Update the Administrative Shortcodes plugin to a version newer than 0.3.4 once the vendor releases a patched build

 Patch Information